IRL2/nanover-server-py/README.md

 ### Updating the conda package

 * Run `conda list nanover-server` to determine the currently installed version
-* Run `conda install nanover-server` to attempt to update to latest version
+* Run `conda update nanover-server` to attempt to update to latest version
 * If you can't seem to update to the latest version, run `python --version` to check your python version is at least as recent as in the installation instructions.
   If it isn't you will need to create a new conda environment with a newer version of python.